 - It is important to note that your lab bench and office desk must be cleaned and all waste disposed of properly.
-The Administrative Manager will put an "Are You Leaving Form" in your mail slot.
-You will need to complete the form and have your Research Advisor sign it, verifying that your hazardous waste has been properly labeled and disposed.
-This form will also give the department your forwarding address and e-mail, should we need to contact you.
+The Administrative Manager will put an "Are you leaving form" in your mail slot.
+You will need to complete the form and have your Research Advisor sign off on it, verifying that your hazardous waste has been properly labeled and disposed.
+This form will also give the department your forwarding address and email, should we need to contact you.

 - About Us